 Part of what makes Appcues great is that you can add different onboarding features without coding.
 Unfortunately, Appcues doesn’t always detect all of the elements within your app.
 If, for example, you wanted to place a tooltip on a dropdown item, Appcues might not realize the item is there.
 This means you can’t always achieve the exact experience you want.

-– Lack of Styling
+– Limited Element Styling

 If you want to create a truly great onboarding experience, the elements you use need to match the look of your app.
 While Appcues offers some customizability, a lot of design changes require CSS coding.
 If you don’t want to do any coding you might find it difficult to use Appcues.